tnichols217/notes/APBiology/6/Notes/Labs/1 - DNA, Proteins, and Protein Folding.md

 3rd: The final shape of a strand of amino acids through interactions with the entire strand of amino acids
 4th: Interaction between multiple strands of amino acids to produce one large protein

+1. Why do you think some amino acids (nonpolar) cluster on the inside of the protein and some are more often found on the outside (polar)?
+Think about the aqueous environment that proteins usually are in.
+	- The polar amino acids will be more attracted to the water in the cell, so they will rise to the surface of the protein
+2. Why should we continue to study proteins, including their shapes and the DNA that codes for them?
+3.